Information about the declaration

 If it is impossible to determine the Country of origin of the goods, the Country of consignment is marked down as Country of origin.

-The Country of origin of goods manufactured under contract or goods returned after repair work is the Member State in which the manufacturing or repair work was done.
+The Country of origin of goods manufactured under contract or goods returned after repair work is the Member State in which the manufacturing or repair work took place.

 The Country of origin of used ships and aeroplanes is the Country of establishment of the previous economic owner (see section 9.8 Statistical data on vessels and aircraft).